Signithia Fordham: The Burden of Acting White

-Fordham and Ogbu discuss various coping strategies which black students develop in cases of academic success to avoid ostracization such as athletic activities and team oriented activities, as well as clowning around.
-The female students tend to keep a low profile, skip classes on occasion, and appear to not care.
+Fordham and Ogbu discuss various coping strategies which black students develop in cases of academic success to avoid ostracization such as athletic activities and team-oriented activities, as well as clowning around.
+The female students tend to keep a low profile, skip classes on occasion, and appear indifferent.
 Fordham and Ogbu concluded that an increase in opportunities for Black youth, as well as a change in Black communities and an increase in visibility of successful Black students would help to decrease the associations between Whiteness and doing well in school.